sherpaurgen/icinga_asg_monitor/readme.md

-###  Python program to fetch memory, cpu and disk-mountpoints
+###  Python program to fetch memory, cpu and disk-mountpoints using Boto3 & aws services

 - Install pkgs from requirements.txt
 - Activate virtual enviroment